Categories

 Destruction of the Kelly Gang: stopping the special train by Mr. Curnow [Courtesy: SLV, 1656566; b50940]

-Constable Bracken commandeers a horse and rides to Wangaratta to inform Sergeant Steele of the battle.
+Constable Bracken commandeers a horse and rides to Wangaratta to inform Sergeant Steele of the situation.

 ~3:00am – After fainting from loss of blood, Superintendent Hare departs for Benalla on the special train, which accidentally leaves behind the civilians.

-When Hare reaches Benalla he if given medical treatment and raises the alarm about what is happening in Glenrowan.
+When Hare reaches Benalla he finds Dr. Nicholson to receive medical treatment.
+He tells Sadleir about what is happening in Glenrowan.

-5:00am – Reinforcements from Wangaratta arrive, led by Sergeant Steele.
+5:00am – Reinforcements from Wangaratta arrive on horseback, led by Sergeant Steele.

-5:10am – Reinforcements from Benalla arrive, led by Superintendent Sadleir.
+5:10am – Reinforcements from Benalla arrive by train, led by Superintendent Sadleir.

 ~5:30am – Some time between 5:00 and 6:00 in the morning Joe Byrne is shot dead while at the bar drinking.